 The Bodhi Yoga™ Center is located in CottonTree Square in Provo, Utah, 1.5 miles from the mouth of Provo Canyon, nestled in the heart of the Wasatch Mountain Range.

-CottonTree Complex rests along the banks of the Provo River Bike Path, designated in the Utah Wetland & Wildlife Preserve.
-CottonTree is a 10 minute drive from Brigham Young University, as well as Utah Valley University.
-Within a 3-minute walking distance of Bodhi Yoga™ you will also find movie theaters, as well as additional dinning and shopping facilities.
+CottonTree is a 10-minute drive from Brigham Young University and Utah Valley University.
+Within a 3-minute walking distance of Bodhi Yoga™, you will also find movie theaters, as well as additional dining and shopping facilities.

-Teaching the practice of awakening your mind, spirit and “Bodhi”, since 1998
+Teaching the practice of awakening your mind, spirit and "Bodhi", since 1998:

 Using time under tension